 Tips for the MUFG graduate telephone interview

 Candidates who have passed the initial screening stages for a graduate job at MUFG progress to a telephone interview.
-The interview is carried out by a member of the bank’s human resources (HR) team and lasts around 30 to 40 minutes.
+In previous years the interview has been carried out by a member of the bank’s human resources (HR) team and lasted around 30 to 40 minutes.

-Gemma Adams, HR director at MUFG said the interview typically comprises questions that fall into five categories.
+Gemma Adams, then HR director at MUFG, said the interview typically comprises questions that fall into five categories.

 1) Academic achievements

 The interviewer will delve deeper into your degree and ask questions such as: ‘What did it involve?’ and ‘What did you enjoy most and why?’
 You should discuss specific modules and assignments that you have genuinely enjoyed, as you will naturally speak enthusiastically about them (passion is a quality recruiters look for in applicants).